 Regularly-scheduled programs occurring over multiple weeks or multiple days in one week that teach progressive skill development.

 These are programs that do not fit under the ‘structured programs’ definition.
 Unstructured program classes may or may not be irregularly scheduled or attended by participants.
 Unstructured programs do not teach progressive skill development.
 Examples of unstructured programs include (but are not limited to): drop-ins, and birthday parties.y.

 Gym rentals and lease contracts with user groups for facility use (not program services) require the following:

 - a copy of the user group’s Certificate of Insurance stating a minimum of $5 million in liability coverage, and listing Gymnastics BC and the full member club as additional insured is required and must be provided directly to both the GBC full member club and Gymnastics BC prior to facility use.

 - The club must provide a ‘gym attendant’ (Gymnastics Foundations or Level 1 certified, 19 years or older, and valid GBC approved first aid certification) who is a current member of the club, to ensure that gym rules are being properly followed

-A GBC associate membership is for organizations already covered under a corporate insurance plan.
+A GymBC associate membership is for organizations already covered under a corporate insurance plan.
 This organization attends a structured field trip program over multiple weeks or multiple days in one week, for a maximum of 8 visits per participant.
 Through the activity of gymnastics, this structured field trip must teach progressive skill development in order to help develop fundamental movement skills.
 Club coaches are permitted to deliver instruction, providing all requirements are met.